Qatar diplomat emphasizes engagement with Taliban at forum

 How to engage with the Taliban remains an issue for nations around the world.
 During their previous time in power in the late 1990s, only three nations recognized the Taliban’s rule of Afghanistan.
 No country has yet announced formal recognition this time around, though neighboring Pakistan has also encouraged engagement with the Taliban.

-At a virtual meeting on Afghanistan by the Group of 20 industrial and emerging-market nations nations on Tuesday, Turkish President Recep Tayyip Erdogan said the international community should keep channels of dialogue with the Taliban open.
-That’s in order to “patiently and gradually steer” it toward establishing a more inclusive government, he said.
+At a virtual meeting on Afghanistan by the Group of 20 most powerful economies in the world on Tuesday, Turkish President Recep Tayyip Erdogan said the international community should keep channels of dialogue open with the Taliban to “patiently and gradually steer” them toward establishing a more inclusive government.
 Erdogan said Turkey, which is a close ally of Qatar and which already hosts more than 3.6 million Syrians, cannot burden an influx of migrants from Afghanistan, warning that European nations would also be affected by a new wave of migrants.

 French President Emmanuel Macron said he wants the G-20 nations to set conditions for recognizing the Taliban, including ensuring women’s rights.
 That sentiment was echoed by nations in meetings on the sidelines of the U.N.
 General Assembly.